madhaviit/Adobe_final/README.md

 ## Report

-A detailed description for these tasks is provided in [this](https://drive.google.com/file/d/1yNxYYJu-lA9aYMAmSa6oar2Sh2nZFsGJ/view?usp=sharing) report.
+A detailed description for these tasks, their approcahes and pros-cons of the  different techniques used is provided in [this](https://drive.google.com/file/d/1XMWaDJiMPXYMCujgg48VtTa72IiMQUyx/view?usp=sharing) report.